 Before putting your puppy down for the night, make sure to take them out one last time.
 Also take them out again, before YOU go to bed!
 Make sure they have their smelly blanket and a few toys to help settle themselves down.
 I have at times also given our litter a small dog biscuit that will be not just a treat, but one last use of their energy that can help use up any last bit of energy.
 If you are crate training, putting a blanket over the crate will create a cavelike feel which is very comforting for them.

 In addition, your goldendoodle, by nature loves to be with their humans!
 It would be best to locate their crate or sleeping area for the night near you and your family.

 If you have tried everything and your puppy is still whining or barking, take them out.
 He may just need to go potty now, even though you already tried earlier!
 Once you finished, take them right back in and put them back, be firm and tell them it is time to go to bed.

-Your puppy has been eating Wellness Complete Health Puppy with deboned chicken, oatmeal and salmon meal recipe found at Petsmart, Amzon, Chewy, and the Wellness website.
-If you would like to change to a new puppy food, just be sure to look for one that has ingredients you can pronounce!!
-I recommend waiting at least 3 months before switching them to reduce any stress impact.
+Your puppy has been eating Merrick Classic Healthy Grains Puppy Recipe.
+You can find this at PetSmart, Petco, and Chewy.com.
+If you want to purchase a new puppy food, just be sure to look for one that has ingredients you can pronounce!!
 It is also important to buy puppy food that includes a healthy grain!
-A new study came out linking early onset of congestive heart failure and other heart problems for large breed dogs to the grain free diets and lower quality dog foods.
+Several studies have linked early onset of dilated cardiomyopathy (DCM) and other heart problems for large breed dogs to the grain free diets and lower quality dog foods.
 Dogs need a healthy grain as part of their daily nutrients in their food.